MystenLabs/walrus-docs/docs/properties.md

 period**, observable through an event on the Sui chain.
 The following properties relate to the PoA:

-- After the PoA, for a blob ID, any correct user that performs a read within the availability period will eventually terminate and get a value V which is either blob contents F or None.
+- After the PoA, for a blob ID, any correct user that performs a read within the availability period will eventually terminate and get a value V which is either the blob contents F or None.
 - After PoA if two correct users perform a read and get V and V’ then V = V’.
 - A correct user with an appropriate storage resource can always perform store for a blob F with a blob ID and advance the protocol until the PoA.